 5. Attend an New Student Workshop, Meet with a Guided Pathways (GP) Advisor and Register for Classes

 Prior to registering for an on-campus New Student Workshop (NSW), please ensure placement documents and transcripts are on file with the Admissions Office.
 This will ensure you receive the best advising experience.
 Without placement information and/or transfer credits in the system, the GP Advising team will be limited in how they can assist you.

 When registering for an NSW, please plan to be on campus for two hours.
 The workshop will include a 30-minute presentation, one-on-one academic advising, course registration, and a campus tour.
 Registration can also be completed through myCommNet under Banner Student and Faculty Self -Service > Registration/Schedule > Class Registration.

 6. Finalize Tuition and Fee Payments

 See the Bursar’s web page for more information regarding tuition and fees, as well as acceptable forms of payment.
 CT State Manchester does reserve the right to strop students from classes for non-payment but it is not guaranteed.

 Financial aid and all required documents must be completed prior to paying for classes.
 Visit myCommNet to check the status of your aid and any outstanding requirements.

-Continue to use the MCC website as a resource, as well.
-Information on deadlines, programs, classes and campus services and activities can be found here.
+Continue to use the Manchester website as a resource for information on deadlines, programs, classes, and campus services and activities.

 Once again, congratulations and welcome to Manchester Community College!